Drjonees/MeanPeriod3/README.md

 When looking at it like this, the schema-less approach seems way better than using schemas.
 But there are some arguments whether fully schema-less is actually a good thing.
-Lets look at some examples using mongoDB:
+Lets look at an example using mongoDB:

 We have a database filled with addresses, some of them are like this: